Note:

 practice is caused by too much fixation of the mind on the surface level of

 the sutra.
 In other words, too much concentration.
+Success in

-letting it go.
+go.
 It is that simple.

-is often translated to mean concentration,
+The word dharana, is often translated to

-and this is a reflection of how some traditions practice both meditation and
+reflection of how some traditions practice both meditation and samyama, at

-mantra or sutra) until it wears out and falls into stillness.
+sutra) until it wears out and falls into stillness.
 Hence the word concentration.
+But this is not

-But this is not how deep meditation and samyama are practiced in the AYP
+how deep meditation and samyama are practiced in the AYP approach, so we do

-approach, so we do not use the word concentration in
+not use the word concentration in

 relation to practice to avoid confusion with techniques taught elsewhere.

-But we do talk aboutconcentration in
+But we do talk about concentration in

 another way.

-As we advance in our practices and experiences, inner silence continues to
+practices and experiences, inner silence continues to rise and stabilize in

-rise and stabilize in us, with many benefits.
-One of those benefits is the
+us, with many benefits.
+One of those benefits is the ability to increasingly

-ability to increasingly focus attention like a laser beam on any task or
+focus attention like a laser beam on any task or object for an extended

-object for an extended period of time.
-In other words, over time, yoga
+period of time.
+In other words, over time, yoga vastly increases our power

-vastly increases our power of concentration.
-This ability to concentrate is
+of concentration.
+This ability to concentrate is an effect of yoga practices, which, in

-yoga practices, which, in turn, becomes a cause in
+turn, becomes a cause in

 all that we undertake in life.
 An increased ability to concentrate is a